Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Empirical Study

 \subsection{Evaluation Results of Risk-based Adaptive Learning}

-We have presented the detailed comparative results in Table~\ref{tab:model_metrics} and ~\ref{tab:model_metrics1}.
-As shown in Table \ref{tab:model_metrics}, on the original BRACS dataset, MultiRisk outperforms four deep learning models, including ensemble approach and high-performing architectures like TransPath, CTransPath, and LearnRisk, on all the performance metrics.
-By enhancing multiclass prediction accuracy through misprediction risk analysis based on the baseline Densenet121, MultiRisk demonstrates robustness and adaptability across datasets.
+We present detailed comparative results in Table~\ref{tab:three_datasets}.
+On both the original BRACS and BRACS (512×512) datasets, results are reported for backbone methods, state-of-the-art (SOTA) breast cancer subtype and histopathological image prediction methods, as well as uncertainty estimation-based Learning techniques.
+For the domain transfer task, three SOTA domain adaptation methods are included.
+Across all three datasets and four categories of SOTA models, MultiRisk consistently outperforms the alternatives.
+By enhancing subtype prediction accuracy through misprediction risk analysis applied on baselines such as DenseNet121 and EfficientNetB4, MultiRisk demonstrates robustness and adaptability across datasets.

-As shown in Table \ref{tab:model_metrics1}, on the BRACS(512 x 512) dataset, MultiRisk similarly outperforms with 66.34\% accuracy, with a 3.01\% improvement over the baseline.
-It also achieves improved performance in terms of F1-score, precision, recall, and AUC, by the margins of 2.57\%, 1.72\%, 3.01\%, and 1.34\% respectively.
-While TransPath and CTransPath had comparable results, MultiRisk consistently secured the highest metrics, highlighting its robustness and efficacy across the different image resolutions.
+As shown in Table~\ref{tab:three_datasets}, MultiRisk achieves an F1-score of 61.15\% and an AUC of 91.38\% on the original BRACS dataset.
+Similarly, on the BRACS (512×512) dataset, it attains an F1-score of 65.98\% and an AUC of 92.07\%.
+While some methods report comparable results, MultiRisk consistently secures the highest metrics, highlighting its robustness and efficacy across different image resolutions.
+Furthermore, for the domain transfer task (BRACS-BACH), MultiRisk outperforms alternative approaches such as TSA, SCDA, and DANN in terms of both F1-score and AUC, underscoring its effectiveness in domain-transfer scenarios.